kevinwlu/iot/lesson4/sensing/README.md

-# Django REST Project "Sensing"
+# Django REST Project "Sensing" on Raspberry Pi

 This project needs a door sensor and a PIR (passive infrared) motion sensor such as DYP-ME003 or HC-SR501.